Munna Bhai M.B.B.S.: Production

+Early developments

 In an interview, Hirani discussed how the idea for the film emerged from his interaction with some friends who were medical students.
 Later, he also had the opportunity to interact with a lot of medical professionals when some members of his family became sick.
 These experiences gave birth to the idea for the film.

-During the scripting stage, Hirani wanted Anil Kapoor to play the lead role.
+Hirani initially conceptualised the tale of Munna Bhai M.B.B.S. as a series, and approached R. Madhavan to play the lead role.
+The actor turned down the offer citing that he was busy with other commitments.
+After Hirani chose to make into a film, during the scripting stage, he wanted Anil Kapoor to play the lead role.
 However, Shah Rukh Khan was later cast as Munna along with Sanjay Dutt as Zaheer but due to his back problems Khan was forced to turn down the film.
 Nevertheless, the end credits of the film thank Khan for his inputs into the script.
 Hirani also narrated the script to Aishwarya Rai during the time he was in talks with Shahrukh Khan.
 Khan and Rai were working together on Devdas at the time.
 Vivek Oberoi was considered for the role, but in the end Sanjay Dutt took the role as Munna, which ultimately gave him an image make over and helped change the public perception of the controversial superstar; his real-life father Sunil Dutt returned to the silver screen after 10 years to play Munna's father.
 This is the first and only film in which real-life father and son Sunil and Sanjay appear together, although they both appeared in Reshma Aur Shera (1971), Rocky (1981) and Kshatriya (1993) but not in any scenes together.
+The father–son chemistry received widespread appreciation from critics and has been described as one of the most genuine and unforgettable on-screen portrayals in Bollywood.

 The original choice for Circuit's role was Makarand Deshpande.
 Arshad Warsi took over the role which proved to be a turning point for his career.
 The scenes of the Medical College were shot at the Agriculture College of Pune and Grant Medical College Mumbai.

+Accusations of plagiarism

 The film has a similar premise to the 1998 American film Patch Adams, starring Robin Williams.
-The producer Vidhu Vinod Chopra, however, denies there being a resemblance, and says that he had not watched the film before the release of Munna Bhai.
+Producer Vidhu Vinod Chopra denies there being a resemblance, and says that he had not watched the film before the release of Munna Bhai.
+Years later, accusations of plagiarism resurfaced on social media when some netizens highlighted scene-to-scene copies.